nawedy/Lena-Social-Ecosystem/README.md

 # TikTokToe

+A revolutionary social media platform built on the AT Protocol.

+## Overview

-A social gaming platform for playing Tic-tac-toe with friends.
+A social media platform for connecting with friends and discovering new content.

 ## Features

-- Real-time multiplayer Tic-tac-toe
+- Real-time social feed
-- Social features (friends, chat, leaderboards)
-- User profiles and statistics
+- User profiles and authentication
-- Cross-platform support (iOS, Android, Web)
-- Beta testing program with monitoring
+- Content creation and sharing
+- Advanced search capabilities
+- E-commerce integration
+- Affiliate marketing dashboard
+- Real-time notifications

 ## Tech Stack